 Many financial institution executives spend considerable time thinking about strategies to improve efficiency in order to improve overall profitability.
-The efficiency ratio is the ratio of non-interest expenses (less amortization of intangible assets) to net interest income ratio of 60%.
-Their key metrics would look something and non-interest income, so it is effectively a measure of what you spend compared to what you make.
+The efficiency ratio is the ratio of non-interest expenses (less amortization of intangible assets) to net interest income and non-interest income, so it is effectively a measure of what you spend compared to what you make.
 The very name - "efficiency ratio" - makes us think about how efficient we are with those precious income dollars.
 If a financial institution has a high efficiency ratio, they are simply spending too much of what they make...right?
 That is exactly what the name implies (emphasis on the spending side of the equation).
 But this is just a ratio of two numbers, and as we all know, there are two ways to bring the ratio down - reduce costs or increase revenues.